KILTprotocol/kilt-node/docs/run-node.md

-# How to run and build a node
+# How to run a node

 There are several ways to run the node locally.
 In case you haven't made changes to the code, we **recommend to use [our docker images](https://hub.docker.com/r/kiltprotocol/mashnet-node)** which will save you quite some time by not being required to compile for ~10-30 minutes.